massoncheg/forgejo-docs/admin/logging-documentation.md

 title: 'Logging Configuration'
 ---

-The logging configuration of Gitea mainly consists of 3 types of components:
+The logging configuration of Forgejo mainly consists of 3 types of components:

 - The `[log]` section for general configuration
 - `[log.<sublogger>]` sections for the configuration of different log outputs